 Tiramisu cheesecake is the delicious Italian coffee-flavoured dessert turned into an equally delicious cheesecake.
-Indulgent, heavenly, and made with a lower calorie ingredients too!
+Indulgent, heavenly, and this one is made with lower calorie ingredients too!

 Ta da!
 If you love the classic Italian tiramisu, then you are sure to love my tiramisu cheesecake.

-It’s made with all the traditional ingredients you would expect to find in a tiramisu, except it’s a cheesecake!
+It’s made with all the traditional ingredients you would expect to find in the classic Italian pudding tiramisu, except it’s a cheesecake!

 You folks are amazing.
 It makes it all worthwhile when I see lots of views of the recipes I’ve posted here.